lmweber/benchmarking-guidelines/README.md

 # Essential Guidelines for Method Benchmarking

-Repository containing drafts of our paper "Essential Guidelines for Method Benchmarking".
+Repository containing drafts of our review paper "Essential Guidelines for Method Benchmarking".